kernelci/kernelci-core/doc/job-collection.rst

     (:ref:`more info <intro_schema_time_date>`).
 By default consider all results.
  :query string field: The field that should be returned in the response.
 Can be
     repeated multiple times.
+ :query string nfield: The field that should *not* be returned in the response.
+Can be repeated multiple times.
  :query string job: A job name.
  :query string kernel: A kernel name.